Deep Dive: Cutting Corners

 As I've related elsewhere, my goals in designing the house have been:

-Frequently the last item is the first one on the list for architects and the clients they serve.
+Frequently the last item is the first one on the list for architects and their clients.
 For me, it's a distant fourth because, even though I do have a strong aesthetic sense, bending a design to suit a particular style ultimately serves no purpose other than to impress others.
 I have no inclination to impress anyone, and I live alone in an isolated area, so my home is out of sight.
 Plus, "designer" structures are nearly always costlier to build.

 But my home isn't entirely devoid of some design sense, and the most prevalent element I employ is the angled corner.
 The decision to use this motif emerged from my design for the living space: by angling the corners of the windowed wall, it makes the space feel larger—an optical illusion created by the sense of "pushing" the room out into the outside space—and provides a more immersive connection with the environment.